What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Once Jupiter enters Gemini on May 25, all zodiac signs are likely to feel more daring and open to experimenting, which could lead to us dreaming up new political and socioeconomic realities in this second half of the year.
 Elections are likely to be filled with unpredictabilities, and Gen Z’s (and the younger millennials’) voting decisions will change the game forever.
 We’ll also be in the mood to have more fun during Jupiter in Gemini’s transit, which will lead to an influx of new art, music, and entertainment surfacing on the global stage.

-Use the three Mercury Retrogrades of 2024 (Mercury Retrograde in Aries April 1 to April 25, in Virgo and Leo from August 6 to August 28, and in Sagittarius from November 25 to December 15) to clear clutter from your life, review contracts and previous engagements you may have made, address miscommunications in relationships, and assess your own imperfections.
+Use the three Mercury retrogrades of 2024 (Mercury retrograde in Aries April 1 to April 25, in Virgo and Leo from August 6 to August 28, and in Sagittarius from November 25 to December 15) to clear clutter from your life, review contracts and previous engagements you may have made, address miscommunications in relationships, and assess your own imperfections.

 The eclipses this year will feel lighter than the ones we experienced in 2023, largely due to the majority of them occurring on the Aries-Libra axis (except for the Pisces lunar eclipse on September 17), and this aligns with the current nodal axis too, helping us learn our eclipse lessons with greater ease, more speed, and less resistance.